China’s Mobike raises $215M led by Tencent for its bicycle sharing service

 Unlike government-backed bike sharing services in other pars of the world that use fixed locations to store cycles, Mobike makes use of GPS to allow its bikes to left anywhere in a city.
 The company’s mobile app helps locate available bikes, which can be unlocked by scanning a QR code that is present on each bike.

 Its closest competitor is Ofo, which is backed by Xiaomi and recently raised money from ride-sharing giant Didi Chuxing and others at a reported $500 million valuation.
 Ofo claims to have deployed over 70,000 bikes across 20 cities in China, with its 1.5 million registered users taking 500,000 rides per day.
-Mobike, meanwhile, claims 30,000 cycles overall but is aiming to reach 100,000 in each city by the end of this year.
+Mobike, meanwhile,

 Fast-growing and ambitious, Mobike is already looking to overseas, too.
-It plans to launch in Singapore, its first expansion, in the first quarter of 2017 while a spokesman added that it is “actively looking at opportunities in other international cities.”
+It plans to launch in Singapore, its first expansion, in the first quarter of 2017 while a spokesman added that it is “actively looking at opportunities in other international cities,” including destinations outside of Asia.
 Not doubt, then, $215 million in additional money will come in handy.

 “Our investment in Mobike demonstrates our commitment to supporting the development of the sharing economy and smart cities in China,” Tencent chairman and CEO Pony Ma said in a statement.
 “We hope that by combining this with Tencent’s deep understanding of user behavior in China, we will create unique value for our users in their daily transportation.”